joseech28/osticket-prereqs/README.md

 <img src="https://imgur.com/64Y9HPX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-14. Install osTicket v1.15.8
-Download osTicket from the Installation Files Folder Extract and copy “upload” folder to c:\inetpub\wwwroot Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”
+14. Next, I download the latest osTicket version (v1.15.8) and extract its contents to a folder named "upload".
+Then, I copy the entire "upload" folder to the C:\inetpub\wwwroot directory on the VM.
+Within the C:\inetpub\wwwroot directory, I rename the "upload" folder to "osTicket".
 </p>
 <br />